xxfoundation/elixxir-server/cryptops/README.md

 # Cryptops Style Guide

-When creating a Cryptop, there are 5 main things that need to be created: the Cryptop Structure, a message structure, a key structure, a `Build` function, and a `Run` function.
+When creating a Cryptop, there are 5 main things that need to be created: the Cryptop Structure, a Slot Structure, a Key Structure, a `Build` function, and a `Run` function.
 The file `precomputation/encrypt.go` has been implemented in accordance with this document as an example.

+The CMIX Doc refereed to in this Style Guide can be found [here](https://drive.google.com/open?id=1ha8QtUI9Tk_sCIKWN-QE8YHZ7AKofKrV)

 Cryptop Structure
 ---